 The complete library, including extensive documentation, is available on GitHub, licensed under GPLv3.

 // Initialize two variables which can be used to form expressions, // at this point they have neither a type nor a value sym::Variable<'a'> a; sym::Variable<'b'> b; // Build an expression from the variables auto f = a*a + b - a * b; // with .resolve the actual value can be calculated when all values are given std::cout << f.resolve(a=1, b=2) << std::endl; // Gradients/Derivatives can be calculated symbolically during compile time: auto da_f = sym::gradient(f, a); auto db_f = sym::gradient(f, b); // Printing of functions is supported: std::cout << sym::toString(da_f) << std::endl; // The derivative is once again an expression which can be evaluated std::cout << db_f.resolve(a=3, b=2) << std::endl; // or the derivative can be calculated once more: auto dadb_f = gradient(db_f, a);

-During the initial phase of software development for a microcontroller i often feel the need to view data which the microcontroller sends via UART to a computer.
-This is why i developed SerialToolbox, to not only be able to send and receive data but also to do this using a multitude of different representations.
+During the initial phase of software development for a microcontroller, I often feel the need to view data that the microcontroller sends via UART to a computer.
+This is why I developed SerialToolbox, to not only be able to send and receive data but also to do this using a multitude of different representations.
 SerialToolbox is inspired by the program HTerm (which was sadly discontinued in 2008).
-It is written in modern C++17 using QT, the software is completly opensource (Licensed under GPLv3) and available on GitHub.
+It is written in modern C++17 using QT, the software is completely open source (licensed under GPLv3) and available on GitHub.